corneliaaaaaaa/dbms-project/README.md

 # dbms-project
 The system aims to advocate the concept of precision nutrition and provides the following functions:
+- Reserve nutrition consultations
-- reserve nutrition consultation
+- Join video meetings for consultation
-- read health articles and advertisement
+- Read health articles and advertisements